algolia/algoliasearch-client-python/README.md

-# Introducing Algolia's API Client Python v2
+**Note:** The readme/code you are seeing it's part of upcoming release: Algolia API Client Python v2.

-Release of v2: No date is set, but this should happen sometime in end-March/begin-April.
+Algolia's Python client provides the perfect starting point to integrate Algolia into your Python application.
+It is carefully crafted to simplify the usage of Algolia within your Python Project.

 ## Preface

-Big news, the Algolia's API Client Python v2 is coming!
-So, what changes can we look forward for this API Client?
+- Features tons of features: contains waitable response objects, up-to-date retry strategy, `replace_all_objects`,`clear_objects`, and more!

-- Follows 100% of the **API Client v2 specs**, just like PHP v2, and c# v2: contains waitable response objects, up-to-date retry strategy, `replace_all_objects`,`clear_objects`, and more
+- Supports Python: **2.7 🥳**, 3.4, 3.5, 3.6, and 3.7.

-- Supports Python: **2.7 🥳**, 3.4, 3.5, 3.6, and 3.7
+- Strong test suite, 100% test coverage on `unittest` (tests === **30secs locally!** 🏎), `flake8`
-- Strong test suite, 100% test coverage on `unittest` (tests === **30secs locally!** 🏎), `flake8` (linter), and `mypy` (static-analysis) to ensure the quality of the code.
+(linter), and `mypy` (static-analysis) to ensure the quality of the code.

 - Supports synchronous and **asynchronous** environments. 👉🏻 **Yes, in the same client and with support Python 2.
 It's amazing!** Asynchronous methods are available using the `async` suffix:

 | synchronous   | asynchronous          |